Article

 This guidance was developed by the NHS Staff Council's Health, Safety and Wellbeing Group (HSWG), through partnership working between unions, management and specialist advisors.

-HSWG recognises that partnership working ensures best outcomes for patients and staff in protecting their health, safety and wellbeing and wishes to ensure this guidance is implemented with the same partnership approach.
+HSWG recognises that partnership working ensures the best outcomes for patients and staff in protecting their health, safety and wellbeing (HS&W) and wishes to ensure this guidance is implemented with the same partnership approach.

 Culture forms the context in which people judge the appropriateness of their behaviour.
 An organisation’s culture will influence behaviour and performance at work.